Once upon a time, there lived a Persian man named Enkidu who dreamed of finding diamonds.

 However, Enkidu never found his diamonds – dying distraught and unfulfilled.
 Upon his death, a friend looked into the stream behind Enkidu’s home, and found a large hidden reserve of diamonds.

-This folktale teaches the lesson that the diamonds that we seek are already with us.
-How often do we look for wealth or guidance, not realizing that we are the sources of wealth and prosperity?
+This folktale teaches the lesson that the diamonds that we seek are already within us.
+How often do we look for wealth or guidance without realizing that we are the source of wealth and prosperity?